-Credits: Up to 17 Level 1 English credits Credit opportunity may vary dependant on student ability and level skills.
+Entry Requirement: Open Credits: Up to 17 Level 1 English credits Credit opportunity may vary dependant on student ability and level Course Outline: The aim of this course is to improve English Language Learners' reading, writing and presentation skills.
 Students will study the language and the impact of written and visual texts.
-At this level, students are expected to show understanding of aspects of language and literature, along with developing and structuring ideas in their writing
+At this level, students are expected to show understanding of aspects of language and literature, along with developing and structuring ideas in their writing Assessment: Internal assessment - 10 Level 1 English credits, External assessment - 4 credits